publisha/publisha.github.io/pages/footnotes.md

 ## Endnotes with a Script

-To do this we need to turn to Peter Kahrel (www.kahrel.plus.com) who provides many useful scripts.
+To do this we need to turn to [Peter Kahrel][2502ca9b] who provides many useful scripts.
 The one that I use here is called 'convert footnotes to (dynamic) endnotes' – meaning that the numbering will change if further notes are added.

+  [2502ca9b]: www.kahrel.plus.com "see this web site for scripting InDesign"

 As always when using scripts to change content, save your work first!
 Scripts will often run through a long sequence of actions; you can always use 'revert' (from the file menu), to get back to the previous.

 You will see from the image here that the endnotes have their own page(s) with a heading that matches other heading styles.
 You may need to tweak the paragraph styles for the notes and their listed numbers.